-• The in-depth pre-draft public consultation workshops that were undertaken and the views, needs and aspirations expressed by the local community and other key stakeholders.
+- The in-depth pre-draft public consultation workshops that were undertaken and the views, needs and aspirations expressed by the local community and other key stakeholders. - The input received through written submissions and completed questionnaires made by members of the local community, landowners and other key stakeholders.